 Vacant apartments or homes are a major fact of life in Belcher / East Hebron.
 The current real estate vacancy rate here is 21.7%.
 This is higher than the rate of vacancies in 88.8% of all U.S. neighborhoods.
 A relatively large percentage of housing here is seasonally occupied (15.3%).
 This can occur in vacation areas, and occasionally it is also found in neighborhoods that are primarily filled with college students, as some apartments could be vacant when school is not in session.
 If you live here year round, you may find that a number of buildings in your neighborhood are actually empty.

-Uncrowded roads, rural America and space to be the individual you are.
-If you like these characteristics, this neighborhood may fit you.
-With just 32 residents per square mile, Belcher / East Hebron is less crowded than 92.4% of all U.S. neighborhoods.
+Unpopulated, and rural, the Belcher / East Hebron neighborhood is one of the least crowded neighborhoods in all of America.
+If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
+According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 92.4% of the neighborhoods in America.
 One of the notable things about Belcher / East Hebron is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 With more than 1.8% of residents living with a same sex partner, Belcher / East Hebron is truly a neighborhood that stands out from the rest in this regard.
 In fact, exclusive analysis by NeighborhoodScout reveals that this neighborhood has a greater concentration of same sex couples than 96.1% of U.S. neighborhoods.